-Wholesale Open Access Networks are perhaps not the panacea that is claimed
+Wholesale Open Access Networks are perhaps not the solution that is claimed.

-The lessons from these five countries should serve as examples to other countries contemplating this route.
-They highlight the real challenges of SWNs and WOANs and are a wakeup call to those regulators that look to them as an alternative to tried-and-true approaches to network deployment.
+The lessons from these five countries should serve as examples to other countries thinking about this.
+They highlight the real challenges of SWNs and WOANs and are also a wakeup call to those regulators that look to them as an alternative to tried-and-true approaches to network deployment.

 The GSMA works hard to help improve connectivity in rural areas.
-A better way forward is for governments, regulators and mobile operators to collaborate on long-term solutions.
+A better way forward is for governments, regulators and also mobile operators to collaborate on long-term solutions.
 The basic building blocks which can help make this happen are:

 To read the full report in English, Spanish and French and understand the GSMA’s recommendations on Wholesale Open Access Networks, download the report.